shikulja/bananabar/readme.txt

 The /bb shortcut may not work for some users because “Breakable ButtonBar” is using the same command.

 You can also open the configuration window via keyboard shortcut.

+[X] Disable Sound

+If checked the addon won't play any sounds

+[X] Disable Error Text

+If checked the addon won't warn you in the chat frame if it doesn't find the marked target

 [X] Show buttons in raid